DA10--Brand Name or Equal Vaultara Licensing & Support for VISN 20, Vancouver, WA

 Description

-The Department of Veterans Affairs (VA) is seeking proposals for Vaultara licensing and support services through solicitation number 36C26025Q0314, specifically for Veterans Integrated Service Network (VISN) 20.
-This procurement is set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) and aims to enhance the VA's technological capabilities by acquiring software licenses, ongoing maintenance, troubleshooting support, and user training for Vaultara's cloud-based imaging and medical data sharing applications.
-The contract period is for one year, from September 30, 2025, to September 29, 2026, with a total award amount of $47 million.
-Interested vendors must submit their offers via email to Contracting Officer Jennifer Robles by 3 PM Mountain Time on March 26, 2025, ensuring compliance with federal regulations and VA invoicing procedures.
+The Department of Veterans Affairs (VA) is seeking proposals for Vaultara licensing and support services for the Veterans Integrated Service Network (VISN) 20, located in Vancouver, WA.
+This procurement is specifically set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) and aims to enhance the VA's technological capabilities by providing commercial software services, including software licenses, maintenance, troubleshooting support, and user training for cloud-based medical imaging applications.
+The contract period is from September 30, 2025, to September 29, 2026, with a total award amount of $47 million, and interested parties must submit their offers via email to Contracting Officer Jennifer Robles by 3 PM Mountain Time on March 26, 2025, ensuring compliance with federal acquisition regulations and security standards.

 Point(s) of Contact